 How Big do Swordfish Grow

+When asked how big are swordfish?
 The swordfish can go extremely large.
 They were subject to heavy commercial fishing for many years, which has decreased the average size of the swordfish.
 However, they are on the rebound.
 Today most of the swordfish caught average around fifty pounds.
 In the past, a typical swordfish weighed around two hundred pounds.
 Just because they average a lower weight today, they can still be found over 1,000 pounds.
+Don’t be surprised to catch a swordfish well above the average swordfish weight

 How do You Catch Swordfish